 Mix each colour in very well.
 I got a bit overaggressive with the stick blender and accidently beat in bubbles!
 I decided I could live with them.

-Once you have filled the mold, wrap the soap up as usual and leave it to insulate.
+Once you have filled the mould, wrap the soap up as usual and leave it to insulate.
 The next day, unwrap and cut as normal.
 Enjoy!

 Many more Homemade Soap Recipes can be found on the main recipes page.